GUIDE 2024

 • Qualifications

-Depending on where they’re employed, grant writers may get promotions that come with significant pay raises.
+• Other grant writers may get promotions that come with significant pay raises depending on where they’re employed.

 How Do Grant Writers Interact With Clients?

-As mentioned above, before starting work on a project, grant writers spend a considerable amount of time discussing requirements, fundraising opportunities, the organization’s mission, and other relevant subjects.
+As mentioned above, before starting work on a project, grant writers spend considerable time discussing requirements, fundraising, grant opportunities, the organization’s mission, and other relevant subjects.

-The goal is to know as much as possible about their intentions with the grant and ask for all material that could help their grant application be more appealing.
+The goal is to learn as much as possible about their intentions with the grant and ask for all material that could make their grant application more appealing.

 For research grants, this discussion also includes asking about the research process, the incentive behind it, goals, progress, and coordinators.